 - A maximum of 18 compatible units may be interconnected (Maximum of 12 Smoke Alarms). - The same fuse or circuit breaker must power all interconnected units. - The total length of wire interconnecting the units should be less than 1000 feet (300 meters).
-The interconnect wire should be #18 gauge or larger, rated at least 300V.
-If an interconnect wire is not already part of your household wiring, you will need to install one.
-This type of wire is commonly available at Hardware and Electrical Supply stores. - All wiring must conform to all local electrical codes and Article 760 of NFPA 70 (NEC).
-Refer to NFPA 72, NFPA 101, and/or your local building code for further connection requirements
+This type of wire is commonly available at Hardware and Electrical Supply stores. - All wiring must conform to all local electrical codes and NFPA 70 (NEC).
+Refer to NFPA 72, NFPA 101, and/or your local building code for further connection requirements.